ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 https://community.arm.com/graphics/b/blog/posts/achieving-console-like-experiences-on-mobile-vr-with-apex-construct

 Daydream Support:
 It is possible to create a positional tracking app for daydream devices as well.
 Check out this video: https://www.youtube.com/watch?v=_yg4urvqoBQ.
 More informations about the project can be found here: https://bitbucket.org/TobiasPott/noxp.morsvr/

+Using Google Tango:
+Tango is only available on the Asus Zenfone AR and has better room tracking abilities than ARCore.
+How to use it for 6DoF tracking is described here: https://community.arm.com/graphics/b/blog/posts/mobile-inside-out-vr-tracking-now-on-your-phone-with-unity

+Cardboard AR (HoloKit):
+https://youtu.be/Wp21BynNl1k They used Tango but ARCore should work as well.

 # No GearVR => No problem: